vethackathon2025/gitmcp-context/META.md

 **Output:** `llms.txt` - The system index defining the entire architecture (13:11)

-**Key Insight:** Rather than building a monolithic application, Claude suggested a **knowledge-based architecture** where the AI's intelligence comes from structured markdown files accessed via Model Context Protocol (MCP).
+**Key Insight:** Rather than building a monolithic application or overly complex multi-agent solution, Claude implemented the human strategy of a **knowledge-based architecture** where the AI's intelligence comes from structured markdown files accessed via Model Context Protocol (MCP).

 ---

 #### Phase 2: Architectural Design (13:11 - 13:44)
-**Human Input:** "Design the complete file structure and conversation scripts."
+**Human Input:** "Design the complete file structure and conversation scripts, separating control logic from educational content."

 **AI Response:** Claude designed a **distributed contribution model**:
 ```